 The excellent faculty at Seminary of the Southwest teach, tell, and remember God’s story as scholars and pastors.
 It is the mission of the faculty to prepare students for faithful and creative service.

-Nine Christian scholars hold permanent faculty positions in Old and New Testament, Christian Theology, Christian Ethics and Moral Theology, Liturgics and Anglican Studies, Preaching, Pastoral Theology, and Hispanic Church Studies.
+Ten Christian scholars hold permanent faculty positions in Old and New Testament, Christian Theology, Christian Ethics and Moral Theology, Church History, Liturgics and Anglican Studies, Preaching, Pastoral Theology, and Missiology and Hispanic Church Studies.